Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

 ### If

-In JavaScript and other programming languages the key word _if_ is to used check if a condition is true and to execute the block code.
-To create an if condition, we need _if_ keyword, condition inside a parenthesis and block of code inside a curly bracket({}).
+In JavaScript and other programming languages, the key word _if_ is used to check if a condition is true and to execute the block code.
+To create an if condition, we need the _if_ keyword, place the condition within parentheses, and enclose the block of code within curly brackets ({}).

 ```js
 // syntax